omersany002/VaRModel/README.md

 ### Visualization
 - The script visualizes the simulated portfolio returns distribution using a histogram and highlights the VaR level for the specified confidence interval.

-## Conclusion
-This project offers a robust framework for assessing portfolio risk through the estimation of VaR using Monte Carlo simulation.
-By considering different portfolio allocation strategies, users can make informed decisions regarding risk management and asset allocation.
-The visualization provided enhances understanding of the distribution of potential portfolio returns, aiding in risk assessment and decision-making processes.